okl/engineering-careers/data-engineering.md

 our customers through them with recommendations... and search... and filtering by attributes... and extracting non-obvious attributes.

 The bottom line is: Everyone.
 Needs.
 Data.
 And that's where we come in!

-As a member of the data engineering team at One Kings Lane, you'll be in the business of data fulfillment: making sure data gets to the people who need it on schedule, and on a platform that will works for the way they will consume their data.
-You'll be working alongside a passionate and dedicated team.
+As a member of the Data Engineering team at One Kings Lane, you'll be in the business of data fulfillment: making sure data gets to the people who need it on schedule, and on a platform that will works for the way they will consume their data.
+You'll be working alongside a passionate and dedicated team, and maintain a close relationship with our customers.

 # Position: Data Engineering - Software Engineer

-The Data Ops role is an integral part of the OKL Data Engineering team.
-This role is responsible for having a deep understanding of the inner workings of the hardware and software systems that we make use of to stay in the business of data fulfillment.
-This position will help you develop a deep understanding of several new and up and coming technologies, how they're used to accomplish the processing and warehousing of large volumes of data, and how they're cross integrated.
-This role will work closely with the other members of the data engineering team to ensure that best practices are followed for the processing or warehousing of data on the target platforms, as they will be the chief experts in those platforms' inner workings.
+ The Software Engineering role is an integral part of the OKL Data Engineering team.
+This role is responsible for having a deep understanding of inner the workings of the hardware and software systems that we make use of to stay in the business of data fulfillment.
+That means you will develop a deep understanding of several widely used and up and coming technologies, how they're used to accomplish the processing and warehousing of large volumes of data, and how they're cross integrated to create a data driven experience across the company.
+In order to have such systems, the development of build, deployment, monitoring, and system provisioning tools are paramount in ensuring the efficiency and agility of the team.
+More over, getting our hands dirty with the data to help deliever insight all across the business ensures this role will constantly provide new and different challenges for you.
+This role will work closely with the other members of the data engineering team to ensure that best practices are followed for the processing or warehousing of data on the target platforms, as well as engaging with our customers to ensure they're having the best experience we can possibly provide.

 More concisely:
  * Become an expert on the inner workings of a number of data integration systems and tools
- * Enhance and simplify the maintenance of our data integration systems, and data flows.
+ * Enhance and simplify the maintenance of our data integration systems, and data flows
- * Champion of performance, scalability, and reliability for our data feeds and flows
+ * Champion performance, scalability, and reliability for our data feeds and flows
  * Manage application lifecycle and deployment to cloud and non-cloud servers
+ * Get down and dirty with data to understand how data solves real business needs
  * Build tools to monitor the integrity of the end-to-end data flow
  * Be a first responder and provide triage for data issues
  * Involve yourself in the dynamic world of data security and access control